dbrundu/TFBoost/README.md

 TFBoost depends on [HYDRA >= v.3.2.1](https://github.com/MultithreadCorner/Hydra), [ROOT >= v.6.14](https://github.com/root-project/root), [libconfig >= v1.5](https://hyperrealm.github.io/libconfig/), [TCLAP >= v1.2.1](http://tclap.sourceforge.net/).
 For the best performances at least TBB or OMP backends are needed.
 Optionally  [CUDA >= 10.0](https://developer.nvidia.com/cuda-toolkit) is needed for nVidia GPUs.
 [GCC >= v.8](https://gcc.gnu.org/) is needed.

+## Disclaimer
+TFBoost is currently an `alpha` version and is under development.
+Please report any problems throught GitHub Issues if necessary.
+The current design is a preliminary stage, the final design will be composed of semi-independent modules and algorithms that can be instantiated and chained in run time, depending on the configuration provided by the user.

 ## Installation, Build and Run
 The first step is checkout [HYDRA v.3](https://github.com/MultithreadCorner/Hydra) and TFBoost:
 ```bash